teu-mei-iapp/LCA-Database/README.md

 **Contact:** lca.repository.iapp@outlook.com

-**General Disclaimer**
+**General Disclaimer**<br>
-The aim of this database is to gather and document LCA Data for common fabrication processes and chemicals in the field of microelectronics, with a focus on organic and printed electronics.
+The aim of this database is to gather and document LCA Data for common fabrication processes and chemicals in the field of microelectronics, with a focus on organic and printed electronics.<br>
 While we aim to bridge a gap of missing Flows in common databases, a license for one of them is still required to properly conduct a Life-Cycle Analysis to gain access to data for common chemicals and background processes, as well as impact assessment methods, required for calculations.

-**Structure of the LCA Database**
+**Structure of the LCA Database**<br>
 The LCA Database contains a structure of grouped LCA tables containing Fabrication and System Processes and Flows connected to the Process of Record.
-You can find:
+You can find:<br>
  → Full Processes for listed Product and Fabrication System Processes → Specialized Fabrication Processes (e.g. plasma or parylene processes) → Specialized Chemicals used in Fabrication